GetShortstack/docs/docs/full.md

 Shortstorage is a minimal nosql key value store backed by Dynamodb.

 Persist data between api calls within a project without further configuration.
-It is not designed currently for high throughput applications.
+Shorstorage is not designed for high throughput applications.
+We recommend configuring a database designed for you applications read/write profile.

 > **Technical Detail**: The database supports eventual consistency

+> **Technical Detail**: Currently each project uses a single Dynamodb partition key.
+This works for most use cases but can be a bottle neck for high throughput applications.

 ### Python Usage